Source code for src.canns.task.tracking

 cann_instance = config.get("cann_instance", None)

-if cann_instance is None or not isinstance(cann_instance, BaseCANN):
+if cann_instance is None:

 raise ValueError(